moinwiki/moin/docs/user/rest.rst

 ReST (ReStructured Text) Markup
 ===============================

-The report gives reST syntax documentation.
-The structure and order has been matched with the other markup rst files namely creolewiki.rst and mediawiki.rst at http://hg.moinmo.in/moin/2.0-dev/file/42d8cde592fb/docs/user

-Features currently not working with moin's Wiki parser are marked with **RSTTODO**.
+Features currently not working with moin's ReST parser are marked with **RSTTODO**.

 Headings
 ========

 Rather than imposing a fixed number and order of section title adornment styles, the order enforced will be the order as encountered.
 The first style encountered will be an outermost title (like HTML H1), the second style will be a subtitle, the third will be a subsubtitle, and so on.

 **Markup**: ::